ologdm/wanna-chat/README.md

 # WannaChat

 Chat app interface that allows users to view chats and engage in conversation.
-Currently, this project focuses solely on the frontend part and uses coroutine functions along with elements of clean architecture.
+Currently, this project focuses solely on the frontend part and uses kotlin coroutines functions along with elements of clean architecture.

 Also have: